IntelliSOFT-Consulting/PSS-Insight-v2-Deployment-international/README.md

 <!-- TOC -->
 ## Basic Installation Steps

-The basic installation process below will perform the following actions under the hood
+The basic installation process below will use default parameters to perform the following actions under the hood:
 * Deploy DHIS2
 * Deploy PSS Insight v2 WebApps